php-usergroup-dresden/website/contents/home.md

 * **50 Shades of Backup**
   Von Sebastian Feldmann ([<i class="fa fa-twitter"></i> @movetodevnull](https://twitter.com/movetodevnull))

+  <span class="text-muted">Backups are hard.
+Especially for heavily distributed systems.
+As we split our apps more and more into micro services, creating backups is no longer a single task nor in a single place.
+Instead, it involves data from different sources in different locations.
+This is where the PHP Backup Utility (phpbu) steps in to make your life easier.
+Besides the backup process itself, I will talk about the challenge of connecting the dev and the ops and a way to use your backups in your daily routine.
+All to make sure your data is ready to be restored in case of a disaster scenario.</span>

 * **Lightning Talk** - [Hier dein Thema einreichen.](https://github.com/php-usergroup-dresden/slides/issues)

 * **Async PHP requests & reactive responses with php-fpm**
   Von Holger Woltersdorf ([<i class="fa fa-twitter"></i> @hollodotme](https://twitter.com/hollodotme))

+  <span class="text-muted">There are many approaches to execute PHP sub-tasks asynchronously or to parallelise PHP execution.
+While some solutions require extra extensions, individual PHP builds or a lot of process control management, this talk will show you how to configure and use the built-in PHP FastCGI Process Manager (php-fpm) to execute requests asynchronously in an isolated, tunable process pool and eventually handle their responses in a reactive way.</span>

 Main talks will be presented in english.